 Death at James Cook University Hospital

-James Cook University Hospital has a dedicated bereavement service including a registrar in the hospital grounds.
+James Cook University Hospital has a dedicated bereavement service.
 A member of the service will contact you, usually the next working day following the death, and make arrangements for you to register the death at the hospital.

 The death must be registered by a 'qualified informant'.
 That person must be one of the following: